 For more advice on continuity planning, contact an appointed agent, or reach out to an Old Republic Surety branch nearest you.

-Wayne Messick is the Bond Manager for Old Republic Surety's Birmingham Branch.
+Wayne Messick is a retired Bond Manager for Old Republic Surety's Birmingham Branch.
 He has over 40 years of surety industry experience.
-He worked at Continental Insurance Companies, Lawyers Surety and CNA Surety before joining Old Republic Surety in June, 2011.